COVID-19 Vaccinations – FAQ

 Yes.
-Re-infection with COVID-19 is possible; therefore, the vaccine should be offered to you regardless of whether you already had COVID-19.
+Re-infection with COVID-19 is possible.
 Experts recommend that you wait until you are fully recovered from your infection and are no longer in isolation before you receive a COVID-19 vaccine.

 Both the Pfizer-BioNTech and Moderna vaccines require two doses to offer the full benefit.
 The first dose helps the immune system create a response against the virus that causes COVID-19.
 The second dose further boosts the immune response to ensure long-term protection.

 The second dose of the Pfizer vaccine is offered 21 days later, while Moderna is offered 28 days later.

 A booster or additional dose of the COVID-19 vaccine will help all eligible New Yorkers maximize their protection, prolong the vaccine’s durability, and continue to safeguard our communities against the virus.
 Booster and additional doses of the COVID-19 vaccine are free and widely available statewide.